biocorecrg/advanced_linux_2019/Module2.md

 <h4>Exercise</h4>
 Can you tell how many genes are up-regulated?

 Now let's try to extract the up and down-regulated.
 I'm using shuf just to show you that both the up and down regulated are both there.
-We will use the charachters **||** that means **OR**
+We will use the characters **||** that means **OR**

 ```{bash}
 [lcozzuto@ant-login5 home]$ awk '{if ($3>=2 || $3<=-2) print $0}' my_expression.txt |shuf | head -n 6